 Depending on the target species and location of each survey area, remote camera installation setup can vary.
 CWMP follows specific protocols for remote camera installations based on the target species or monitoring activity.
-All installations targeting wolves or I-90 structures have a similar setup that includes motion-triggered cameras secured to trees with scent lure applied nearby, unless specifically instructed otherwise (Appendix III and IV).
+All installations targeting wolves or I-90 structures have a similar setup that includes motion-triggered cameras secured to trees with scent lure applied nearby, unless specifically instructed otherwise (Appendix II).
 Generally, two cameras are placed within the same designated area, spaced far enough apart to potentially capture different individual animals (spacing varies depending on the target species or monitoring goals for the survey area).

 Installations targeting grizzly bears use a special lure developed by the U.S. Forest Service containing fermented cattle blood and fish oil.
-This lure is highly attractant to bears and is poured over a large pile of brush and sticks constructed by volunteers maintaining these installations (Appendix V).
+This lure is highly attractant to bears and is poured over a large pile of brush and sticks constructed by volunteers maintaining these installations (Appendix III).
 Cameras are positioned to capture bears as they smell and explore the brush pile and lure.
-Though these installations do not include hair snagging devices, if grizzlies are suspected to have visited the installation, volunteers are instructed to collect hair if available.
+Though these installations do not include hair snagging devices, if grizzly bears are suspected to have visited the installation, volunteers are instructed to collect hair if available.

-The majority of installations targeting wolverine have a setup conducive to capturing visual documentation of their chest blazes (Appendix VI).
+The majority of installations targeting wolverine have a setup conducive to capturing visual documentation of their chest blazes (Appendix IV).
 These installations, called run-pole stations, are constructed with natural materials on-site.
 Wolverine run-pole stations include two cameras: a run-pole camera, set directly across from the run pole, and a vicinity camera, off to the side.
 These cameras are accompanied by bait, strung strategically above the run-pole.
-The hope is that a wolverine will stand on the run-pole and look up at the bait, allowing the run-pole camera to document its chest blazes.
+The hope is that the wolverine will stand on the run-pole and look up at the bait, allowing the run-pole camera to document its chest blazes.
 Wild bait (deer, elk, etc., often from road kills) is preferred for these installations.
 However, in cases where wild bait is unavailable, bait is purchased at butcher shops.
-In addition to the bait, each installation designated for wolverine detection is equipped with snags for hair collection as well as a scent attractant.
-Though individual wolverine can be identified visually from chest blaze photographs, DNA analysis is important to confirm individuals and retrieve additional information.
+In addition to the bait, each installation designated for wolverines can be identified visually from chest blaze photographs, DNA analysis is important to confirm individuals and retrieve additional information.
 The hair snag system that CWMP employs consists of a gun brush belt with eight gun brushes attached horizontally.
 This belt is attached just below the run-pole around the tree.
 Hair samples are removed from the gun brushes using latex gloves at each visit and are immediately sent for lab analysis.

-Installations targeting lynx follow a national protocol developed in 1999 by McKelvey et. al (Appendix VII).
+Installations targeting lynx follow a national protocol developed in 1999 by McKelvey et. al (Appendix V).
 In addition to having remote cameras, these installations are also equipped with hair-snagging devices and scent stations designed to attract lynx for DNA analysis.
-This season we began using a special mixture of glycol, glycerine and beaver castorium as recommended by McKelvey et. al. Scent stations also include catnip that prompts lynx to rub on the hair-snagging devices.
-In addition to using scent to attract lynx to installations, volunteers are required to hang shiny material from an overhanging limb.
+We use a special mixture of glycol, glycerine and beaver castorium as recommended by McKelvey et. al. Scent stations also include catnip that prompts lynx to rub on the hair-snagging devices.
+In addition to using scent to attract lynx to installations, volunteers are encouraged to hang shiny material from an overhanging limb.

-During the 2015 season, the majority of our remote cameras were Bushnell Trophy Cam XLT, with a few installations employing Reconyx RC55 or RC60.
-Camera settings are standardized for comparability across the study area as outlined in the protocols (Appendix III).
+During the 2016 season, the majority of our remote cameras were Bushnell Trophy Cam XLT, with a few installations employing Reconyx RC55 or RC60.
+Camera settings are standardized for comparability across the study area as outlined in the protocols (Appendix II).
 Volunteers are trained in camera installation and maintenance prior to each season at a training held by project staff.